Seminary: The Traditional Option…

 - Pastoral Care and Counseling, in a Parish Setting

-- A local, 6-month, internship–for those without congregational staff experience.
+- A local, Clinical Pastoral Education (CPE) unit, or other internship, for those without any ministry experience.
 It can be taken anytime, but during the Ministry Track is usually best.

 * The Association for Clinical Pastoral Education